by Glynn Foster

 To show that the repository is working correctly, let's install the

-cloud/openstack group package as an example.
-We will use the presence or absence of OpenStack core components for verifying that our repository syncing is working.
-By installing the group package, we will also install all the software needed for the OpenStack cloud controller software.
+developer-gnu group package as an example.
+We will use the presence or absence of these GNU components for verifying that our repository syncing is working.
+By installing the group package, we will also install all the software needed for a typical GNU developer toolchain.

 Now that we have an IPS repository up and running, let's take a ZFS snapshot so we can have a state to revert back to easily.